 Both Christians and non-Christians are human beings, and humans are not exempt from temptation.
 Given free will, humans can act as they please and, often, try to solve problems themselves instead of turning to God.
-People use marijuana for a variety of reasons, but here are the most popular reasons people use:
+People use marijuana for a variety of reasons, but some of the most popular reasons why people use are to:

 God always provides hope and assistance to those who serve Him, and man has never been alone in his struggle.
 As the Bible states in 1 Corinthians 10:13, “No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.”

-- Biblically Based 12-Step Meetings.
 Meet others and gain support through Christian 12-step meetings.
-Each meeting is designed to weave God’s Word into the twelve steps to inspire and encourage you to meet your recovery goals.
+Each meeting weaves God’s Word into the twelve steps to inspire and encourage you to meet your recovery goals.

-- Bible Study and Peer Support Groups.
 Dive deep into God’s Word and develop a network of supportive peers in a safe, comfortable environment.
-Topics focus on real life, like relationships, work, addiction and faith.
+Topics focus on real life, like relationships, work, addiction, and faith.

-- Treatment for Dual Diagnosis.
 Like pain, mental health issues can co-exist with marijuana use.
 In the substance abuse field, this is called dual diagnosis.
-Christian counselors and staff are trained to specifically treat both substance use and mental health concerns using evidence based practices to ensure the best possible outcome.
+Christian counselors and staff are trained to specifically treat both substance use and mental health concerns using evidence-based practices to ensure the best possible outcome.